-- Nike's Jordan brand of shoes alone contributes 58% of the revenues ($2.25 billion in 2013) to the entire U.S. basketball shoes category.
+- Nike's Jordan brand of shoes alone contributes 54% of the revenues ($2.25 billion in 2013) to the entire U.S. basketball shoes category.
 Nike also holds the second, third, and fourth largest selling basketball sneakers in Lebron James ($300 million), Kevin Durant ($200 million) and Kobe Bryant ($50 million).

 - Strong competitive position

-- Nike, Adidas, Puma and Asics are the key players in the global athletic footwear market, together accounting for more than 30% market share.
+- Nike, Adidas, Puma, and Asics are the key players in the global athletic footwear market, accounting for a combined market of more than 30%.

 - Nike is positioned as the leading player in the market, with an estimated share of around 20% in 2012, followed by Adidas.
 Nike saw sales of $14.5 billion and $16.3 billion in 2013 and 2014.
 Its current market share is estimated to be around 21%.